dark0dave/mnkoverhaul/README.md

 			+5 fists at 25th level

 This option I feel is more balanced between faster progression and what vanilla monks get.
 This option requires the Enhanced Edition.

+Monks use staffs
+This is repeated everywhere I know, but I'd like all the monk changes to be in the same place.
+This allows for monks to use staves and put one point into their proficiency.